 Sangiovese in Sonoma County

-In the 1990s interest in the varietal picked up, but winemakers reported mixed results.
-Better knowledge of Sangiovese’s many different clones and its viticultural requirements has led to promising wines.
+In the 1990s interest in the varietal picked up.
+Knowledge of Sangiovese’s different clones and viticultural requirements led to promising wines.

 Sangiovese Style

 Bright, red cherries are typical on the nose and palate of Sangiovese wine; also, licorice, plum, and earthy and savory notes.
-It may be aged in American, Slavonian, or French oak, traditionally in larger casks.
-Sangiovese’s high acidity makes it a food-pairing natural.
+Its high acidity makes it a food-pairing natural.
+Sangiovese is traditionally aged in larger casks of American, Slavonian, or French oak.

 Sonoma County’s Key Sangiovese Regions